 Dozens of tiny bars opened, each catering to patrons of American beverages.
 Billboards proliferated, leading an American observer to remark that "it will not take many months of American occupation to make the beautiful Luneta [a park overlooking the Manila Bay] gay with big, noisy signboards, such as Chicago had on the lake shore road north of Lincoln Park."

-More significantly, the Americans undertook to educate the Filipinos "democratically."
+Filipinos "democratically."
 It was necessary to enlighten the masses